scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

    f(\vec{x}) = \sum_{l=1}^{\infty}\sum_{m=-l}^{l} \hat{f}_{lm}Y_{lm}(\theta,\phi)

+.. raw:: latex

    that is, we want to derive its representation in the feature space.
+Here, the azimuth $\theta$ and colatitude $\phi$, are the angles that orientate the unit vector $\vec{x}$.

 The steps in deriving this representation are to first expand the inner product kernel in terms of the Legendre polynomials [Scholkopf]_,